elephanting/Averaged-DQN-Pytorch/gridworld/GRIDWORLD.md

 # Gridworld
 The gridworld folder aims to experiment the overestimation phenomenon.

-The optimal Q value of Gridworld is deterministic.
-We can see the overestimation phenomenon between DQN and Averaged-DQN.
+Since the optimal Q value of Gridworld is deterministic, we can experiment the overestimation phenomenon between DQN and Averaged-DQN.

 ## Usage
 The usage of gridworld folder is similar to the main folder